patrick-verbs/mr-roboger/README.md

 ## <a name="Bugs"></a>Known Bugs
 ###### _[Mr. Roboger](https://github.com/patrick-verbs/mr-roboger) > [About](#About) > Known Bugs_
+- _rewriteNumberWithDigit(array, targetDigit, newValue)_ will successfully locate digits 1-9 in a number but it will not find 0 if that is passed (numbers have infinite zeroes and I haven't written special casing)

 ## <a name="Specs"></a>Test Specs
 ###### _[Mr. Roboger](https://github.com/patrick-verbs/mr-roboger) > [About](#About) > Specs_